guardian/subscribe-with-google/README.md

 The application has a POST endpoint that receives JSON from the Google Cloud PubSub queue.

-This can be tested by : `TODO: curl command with some sample json`
+This can be tested by running the spoofer with an instance of ElasticMQ.

+`http://localhost:5000/` has a console that you can submit messages to the queue and you can see them ingested in the app.